-The restrictions in place are compulsory as issued under lawful direction of the Chief Health Officer of Victoria, where a State of Emergency remains in place until 29 January 2021.
+The restrictions in place are compulsory as issued under lawful direction of the Chief Health Officer of Victoria, where a State of Emergency remains in place.

-As of 11:59pm Sunday 17 January 2021:
+As of 11:59pm Wednesday 17 February 2021:

-- All people must carry a fitted face covering when leaving home unless they have a lawful reason not to. - The wearing of fitted face coverings is no longer mandatory in all public indoor settings.
-Face coverings continue to be mandatory in the following locations: - on public transport or when riding in a ride share or taxi; - inside shopping centres, including the retail stores inside shopping centres, such as clothing stores; - inside indoor markets; - in large retail stores (over 2000 sqm), such as department stores, electronics stores, furniture stores, hardware stores or supermarkets - on domestic flights to and from Victoria and at airports; - when working in or visiting hospitals and care facilities. - It continues to be recommended that fitted face coverings be worn in other situations if physical distancing of 1.5m is not possible (including outdoor gatherings).
+- All people must carry a fitted face covering when leaving home unless they have a lawful reason not to. - Fitted face coverings remain mandatory in public indoor spaces and outdoors when people cannot maintain 1.5m physical distancing (unless a lawful exemption applies, and apart from when eating or drinking).
+If you have visitors in your home, it is strongly recommended that fitted face coverings are worn during the visit. - The limit on the number of people gathering in a household is 5 in one day, meaning the household members plus 5 visitors (excluding children under 12 months of age).

-- Up to 15 people can visit an individual's home per day.
 There is no limit on the number of households those people come from.
-Front and backyards are considered part of the home. - Weddings, funerals and religious gatherings can occur with no limits on the number of guests or attendees.
+Front and backyards are considered part of the home. - Up to 20 people can gather outdoors in a public space (beaches, parks etc.) from any number of households.
+Infants under 12 months are not included in the cap. - The 50 per cent "return to work" cap in both public and private sectors will be in place until further notice. - Weddings, funerals and religious gatherings can occur with no limits on the number of guests or attendees, working within density limits.
 To ensure people can keep 1.5 metres distance the 'venue' must apply the two square metre rule.
-Anything conducted in a private home must apply the gathering limits for private homes of 15 people. - Record keeping remains an important and critical tool for keeping all in the community safe.
+Anything conducted in a private home must apply the gathering limits for private homes of 15 people.

+Record keeping remains an important and critical tool for keeping all in the community safe.